bdaire/bdaire.github.io/research_chart_example_4.md

 <br><br>
 <p><u>Step 2: Reading the new reduced parameters</u></p>
 <br><br>
-The reduced parameters of the new operating point obtained by adding a series inductance \(L_0\) can be obtained by direct graphical reading or using the interactive tool:
+<p>The reduced parameters of the new operating point obtained by adding a series inductance \(L_0\) can be obtained by direct graphical reading or using the interactive tool:</p>
 <p style="text-align: center;">
   \[
 \left\{